MarathonLabs/marathon/docs/runner/android/configure.md

 * Capture window hierarchy
   and more.

-All allure output from devices will be collected under `$output/device-files/allure-results` folder.
+All allure output from devices will be collected under the `$output/device-files/allure-results` folder.

 ### Timeout configuration